metavee/python-novice-climate/_episodes/01-numpy.md

 The output tells us that `data` currently refers to an N-dimensional array created by the NumPy library.
-These data correspond to arthritis patients' inflammation.
+These data correspond to annual measurements of average temperature (in Celsius) and precipitation
-The rows are the individual patients and the columns are their daily inflammation measurements.
+(in millimetres) by country.
+We are currently looking at the data for Canada.

 > ## Data Type
 >